Todd Kerns: 2018–2019: Living the Dream, Kiss Kruise, B.C. Entertainment Walk of Fame, etc.

-Minefield, Podcast and Slash's “4” 2020–2022
+2020–2022: Minefield, podcast and Slash's "4"

 In early 2020, he released the ten-year anniversary album Exile on Fremont Street, Ten Years in Exile.
 He was scheduled to join Bruce Kulick on the sold out "Kiss Kruise X" along with Zach Throne and Brent Fitz; however, this was postponed due to COVID-19.

 Later that year, he performed a solo acoustic show for Bluesfest Windsor, Windsor, Ontario, and started the new hard rock band, Minefield, with Brandon Fields, Jeremy Asbrock and Matt Starr.
 Their debut single was called "Alone Together".
 He also appeared on David Ellefson's album No Cover on the track "Sweet F A", and then for the Starz program Heels on the track "Run to the Lightning (feat.
 Todd Kerns) – Coincidental Minors".

 In the same year he started a video series titled "Todd Kerns Talks To ..." which are conversations using video conferencing between himself and a guest from the music industry.

-On October 22, 2021, Slash ft.
+On October 22, 2021, Slash feat.
 Myles Kennedy and the Conspirators released a new single entitled "The River is Rising" and revealed, through social networks, the title of their next studio album: "4".
-On December 3, 2021, the second single from the album was released: “Fill My World”, on all digital platforms.
+On December 3, 2021, the second single from the album was released: "Fill My World", on all digital platforms.